-Management accountants are also tasked with choosing and managing a company’s investments.
-In addition to which, management accountants are also expected to identify trends and opportunities for improvement, analyze and manage risks, arrange allocations and financing of operations and monitor and enforce compliance.
-The following tasks also fall under the tasks and responsibilities of a Management Accountant:
+CMAs share the task of choosing an organisation’s investments.
+They are expected to identify trends and opportunities for improvement, mitigate potential risks, and arrange allocations of budget, among others.
+The following tasks also fall under the tasks and responsibilities of a management Accountant:

-- Informing key strategic decisions and formulating business strategies;
+- Informing key strategic decisions and helps in formulating business strategies,

-- Analyzing financial performance and contributing to medium and long-term business planning/forecasts;
+- Analysing the financial performance and contributing to short-term and long-term business planning/forecasts,

-- Monitoring and evaluating financial information systems and suggesting improvements where needed;
+- Monitoring and evaluating financial information systems and suggesting improvements where needed, and

 - Implementing corporate governance procedures, risk management and internal controls.

-The tasks and responsibilities of a management accountant are critical for an organization.
-In order for management accountants to do their duties effectively, they must obtain necessary skills.
-First and foremost, management accountants must have a solid foundation in basic to advanced accounting skills.
-They must be knowledgeable with the basics of accounting, the generally accepted accounting principles, and tax principles.
+The tasks and responsibilities of a management accountant are critical for an organisation.
+For management accountants to do their duties effectively, they must obtain the necessary skills.

 First, CMAs must have a solid foundation in basic to advanced accounting skills.
 They must be adept at the basics of accounting, the standards such as the Generally Accepted Accounting Principles (GAAP), International Financial Reporting Standards (IFRS), and other tax principles.